awaregroup/IIALab/labs/Lab05.md

 1. An example of IoT Edge Module Settings.
    ![Verify Azure module deployment 2](./media/lab05/verify-azure-deployment-of-customvision-module2.jpg)

-**Hint: The Desired Value column matches what is specified in the deploment template, the Reported Value column matches what the devices believes it is running.**
+**Hint:** The Desired Value column matches what is specified in the deploment template, the Reported Value column matches what the devices believes it is running.

-### 5.4 - Verify the deployment on device
+### 5.5 - Verify the deployment on device

 Wait a few minutes for the deployment to go through.
 On the target device you can inspect the running modules.
 Success looks like this: